 With a title in place, Kinney said that the race was on to write a story that fit it.
 The phrase “hot mess” initially sparked the idea of food.
 “I thought the combination of food and family was really intoxicating for humor,” he said.
 “I decided to put Greg’s extended family in a beach house that’s a little bit too small for them and have fun with the dynamics of that sort of a family vacation, and then introduced the notion of power and succession into the mix.
 When you add all those things together—food, power, family, and heat—you get a pretty good story.”

-On October 20, Kinney and his tour troupe will take the stage at King Phillip High School in Wrentham, Mass.—the author-illustrator’s hometown and a few miles down the road from An Unlikely Story, the bookstore he co-owns with his wife—to perform The Hot Mess Show for the first time.
+On October 20, Kinney and his tour troupe will take the stage at King Phillip Regional High School in Wrentham, Mass.—a few miles down the road from Plainville, the author-illustrator’s adopted hometown and home of An Unlikely Story, the bookstore he co-owns with his wife—to perform The Hot Mess Show for the first time.
 Though the core script takes cues from the book, “We’re doing something really wild,” Kinney said.
 “The conceit of our show this year is that I’ve had a good run with 19 books, and everybody’s expecting me to write book 20, but writing Hot Mess made me realize that my real passion is to be a restaurateur,” he said.
 “And I’m going to open a restaurant that night and hire waiters and line cooks, and people to get the word out about the restaurant,” he adds—all good ploys to get kids and families involved in the act.
 “Everything, of course, will go wrong, but that’s the fun of it.”

 The tour then hits the road for 13 additional stops, finishing up in Milwaukee on November 3.
 Tickets for each event include admission for one child and an accompanying adult, and one pre-autographed copy of Hot Mess.